artilleryio/artillery/examples/browser-playwright-reuse-authentication/README.md

 ```

 *Note: `before` hooks run once per Fargate worker, so the authentication step will run as many times as the `--count` you set.*

+## Playwright Version Compatibility

+It's important to note that Artillery uses specific versions of Playwright, which are listed in our [documentation](https://www.artillery.io/docs/reference/engines/playwright#playwright-compatibility).

+The `@playwright/test` version installed in your package.json should ideally match the version Artillery is currently using.